JONES LAW GROUP | Your Lawyers for Life! Personal Injury Law Firm in St. Petersburg

 To prove liability against your landlord, your slip and fall case will need to be well-documented.
 You should always take pictures of the accident scene, your bruises, and any injuries you’ve experienced as soon as you can.

-The condition of the accident scene can change quickly, as landlords may be in a hurry to get it fixed after the accident.
+The condition of the accident scene can change quickly.
+Landlords may be in a hurry to get it fixed after the slip and fall accident.
 If you don’t have any documentation of the hazard before it’s fixed, your case will be much more difficult.

 Security cameras and witness statements can also be incredibly helpful in proving liability against your landlord.
 Take note of any cameras you see and get the information of all witnesses if possible.